Mark-Seaman/Shrinking-World-Pubs/journey/Pub/40Something.md

 We joined a new church, which brought fresh experiences and a different community dynamic.
 We saw some new models of ministry and leadership.
 We would be a part of Christ Community Church for 10 years and continued to grow and learn.

-Despite professional success, I felt a deep discontent and embarked on a quest to understand my life’s purpose.
+Despite professional success, I felt a deep discontent and embarked on a quest to understand my life's purpose.
 This journey was about finding meaning beyond career achievements, seeking a deeper sense of fulfillment through contributions that resonated with my values.